suncoast-devs/handbook/lessons/js-fetch/lecture.md

 ## Making a POST request

 - Supply a second argument, an object of options
-- First property is required, and is the `method`
+- First property is required and is the `method`
 - May also need to provide an object containing `headers`
-- If this is a `POST` we'll need a `body` in the correct format
+- If this is a `POST`, we'll need a `body` in the correct format

 ---